ddelong/ddelong.github.io/_posts/2005-09-13-football-picks-week-1.md

  15. **Pittsburgh** vs. Tennessee
  16. **New England** vs. Oakland

-What&#8217;s interesting is that no one, save Stuart, thought New Orleans would win, not even Henry.
+What's interesting is that no one, save Stuart, thought New Orleans would win, not even Henry.
 That was a real coup.
 Other notable upsets were San Fransisco, Dallas, and Atlanta.
-As much as I hate St. Louis, I&#8217;m still surprised they lost to San Fransisco.
+As much as I hate St. Louis, I'm still surprised they lost to San Fransisco.

-Everyone thought Minnesota was going to win over Tampa Bay, but it&#8217;s looking like they&#8217;ll be the big losers this year without Moss.
+Everyone thought Minnesota was going to win over Tampa Bay, but it's looking like they'll be the big losers this year without Moss.

-Having seen all the teams play, it&#8217;ll be interesting to see if everyone&#8217;s accurary improves or gets worse, particularly Stuart.
+Having seen all the teams play, it'll be interesting to see if everyone's accurary improves or gets worse, particularly Stuart.